 Motion to Ratify Election Results

 Natalie read process to ratify results.
-Board of Tellers: Avi, Natalie, Valerie to approve because not on Board.
+Board of Tellers: Avi, Natalie, Valerie to approve because not on Board or up for re-election.

 Ayisha: Brought up how long it is to ratify election, too long.
 Natalie responded that technology has changed timeline possibilities.
 Dates need to be looked at with possible changes in mind.